-Other common questions

-Internet?

 Common sense would suggest that you don't take investment advice from anyone you don't know and trust, particularly if they don't know you and understand your investment needs and objectives.
 In Canada, every person who is in the business of advising in securities must be registered with the securities regulators wherever they do business.
 Registered advisers must have appropriate education and experience and comply with capital and conduct requirements.
 You can check a person's registration by contacting your securities regulator.

-Should I accept investment advice offered over the

 - Can I open an Internet trading account with a dealer in another province, territory or country?
 Not unless that dealer is properly registered to trade in your province or territory.
-Again, you can contact your securities regulator to find out if a dealer is registered.

-- Can I invest in securities via the Internet?
+Again, you can contact your securities regulator to find out if a dealer is registered. - Can I invest in securities via the Internet?
 Yes, but only if you are investing through the Internet site of a securities dealer that is registered to trade securities in your area.

-Investing

-and

-the

-Internet
+• A company is offering to sell its own securities over the Internet.
+Can I buy them?

 Only if the company meets some very specific legal requirements.
 To sell its own securities to the public, a company must have filed and obtained a receipt for a prospectus and it must be registered to trade its own securities.
 In certain circumstances, a company may be exempt from the prospectus and registration requirements.
 Be wary.
 Before you buy any securities over the Internet, you should speak to a registered dealer or your securities regulator.